damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 This tells Jekyll to create a static page (which you can see at `cool-blog/_site/.well-known/acme-challenge/5TBu788fW0tQ5EOwZMdu1Gv3e9C33gxjV58hVtWTbDM.html`) with no extra HTML, just the token in plain text.
-As we are using the `permalink` attribute in the front matter, you can name this file anyway you want, with or without an `.html` extension and put it anywhere, too.
+As we are using the `permalink` attribute in the front matter, you can name this file anyway you want and put it anywhere, too.
  Note that the behaviour of the `permalink` attribute has [changed][jekyllversion] from Jekyll 2 to Jekyll 3, so make sure you have Jekyll 3.x installed.
 If you're not using version 3 of Jekyll or if you're using a different tool, just create the same file in the exact path, like